timbrigham-oc/syslog2webhook/README.md

 # syslog2webhook
-Convert syslog messages to webhooks, to forward to SaaS SIEM solutoins
+Convert syslog messages to webhooks, to forward to SaaS SIEM solutions.